isomerpages/moe-fairfieldsec/_others/Sec 1 Registration/Academic Information.md

 <h2>Academic Information</h2>
 <h4><strong>Subject Based Banding</strong></h4>
 <p>Students who are eligible to take the subject (English Language / Mother
-Tongue / Mathematics / Science) at a more demanding level (at G2 / G3 level)
-will receive a Parents Gateway notification on Thursday, 19 December 2024.
+Tongue Language / Mathematics / Science) at a more demanding level (at G2 / G3 level) will receive a Parents Gateway notification on <strong>Thursday, 19 December 2024</strong>.
 The parent will need to indicate via the notification the student’s interest in taking on subjects at a more demanding level.&nbsp;</p>
 <h4><strong>Mother Tongue Language &amp; Other Languages</strong></h4>